blueEnergy Nicaragua

 Costa Caribe Sur de Nicaragua

-The Caribbean Coast regularly faces:
+The region regularly faces:

-In many rural territories, access to basic services remains limited or unstable, including:
+Access to basic services remains limited or unstable, including:

 • Drinking water